What Is The Difference Between Grace and Mercy?

 Accept

-He has given His grace and mercy for free, never asking anything in return.
+He has given His grace and mercy for free, never asking for anything in return.
 Thus, it’s only right to accept these acts of love with all our hearts.
 Wholehearted acceptance is the best way of showing our gratefulness for everything we’ve received.

 Grow